gigatesseract/SpiderQueryBot/README.md

 - `git clone` the repository into a server.
 - Edit the metadata in `sites_info.js` according to your needs.
 - Rename secrets_example.json to `secrets.json` and populate it with your credentials.
-- Set a [Web Hook](https://core.telegram.org/bots/api#setwebhook) to the _url of the server + / + <bot token>_.
+- Set a [Web Hook](https://core.telegram.org/bots/api#setwebhook) to the _url of the server + / your-bot-token_.
 This can be anything but needs to be edited accordingly in index.js file.
 - Spawn a process manager